RyanHowell15/Grading-Partition/README.md

 ### client_key.json
 This is a file required in the same directory as the .py files if you wish to use the google sheets functionality.
 There is some Google API setup required, you only have to do this once.

+Note, if you cannot view any of these images, try refreshing the page or visiting the url in the raw markdown file.

  1. Visit [https://console.developers.google.com/](https://console.developers.google.com/)
  2. Create a new Project <img src="https://drive.google.com/uc?export=view&id=16aIkntgwlSiOdUZxOhbqgEIC_r0UOrYN">